HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/update_properties_with_helm.md

       <propertiesFileName>:
           <propertyKey>: <propertyValue>
 ```

+For the description of each parameter value, refer to the following list:

-**Note**: The `propertiesFileName` is the name of the properties file that you want to update.
-The `propertyKey` is the key of the property that you want to update.
-The `propertyValue` is the value that you want to set for the property.
+- `propertiesFileName`: Name of the properties file that you want to update.
+- `propertyKey`: Key of the property that you want to update.
+- `propertyValue`: Value that you want to set for the property.

-#### To Update and Add Properties to a Properties File
+### Updating and adding properties to a properties file

 With key-value pairs under the properties file name, the properties will be updated, and if not present, will be added to the properties file.
-- **propertiesFileName**: The name of the properties file that you want to update. e.g., `ConfigService.properties`
-- **propertyKey**: The key of the property that you want to update. e.g., `uri.context.path`
-- **propertyValue**: The value that you want to set for the property. e.g., `"/wps/mycontenthandler"`

-**Example**
+Refer to the following sample values for each parameter in `propertiesFilesOverrides`:

+- `propertiesFileName`: `ConfigService.properties`
+- `propertyKey`: `uri.context.path`
+- `propertyValue`: `"/wps/mycontenthandler"`

+See the following sample configuration:

 ```yaml
 configuration: